brentp/combined-pvalues/README.rst

-A library to calculate, adjust, manipulate and adjust p-values in BED files.
+A library to combine, analyze, group and correct p-values in BED files.
 Unique tools involve correction for spatial autocorrelation tests.
 This is useful for ChIP-Seq probes and Tiling arrays, or any data with spatial correlation.